IR Thermography Primer

 Why can't infrared film be used for thermal imaging applications?

-This is a question that people have been asking for over twenty years.
+This is a question that people have been asking for more than twenty years.
 Understanding the Planck curves discussed above makes this an easy question to answer.
 An object must be hot enough to radiate at short enough wavelengths to expose infrared films that have special emulsions sensitive from 0.5 to 0.9 mm.
 Or, the object must reflect the radiation from a hot object.
 The latter has been the classic use of IR film.
 It was initially developed during World War II to detect camouflaged gun emplacements.
-The enemy had done a good job of creating camouflage that looked like trees and bushes, difficult to detect analyzing visible light aerial photographs.
+The enemy did a good job of creating camouflage that looked like trees and bushes, which were difficult to detect when analyzing visible light aerial photographs.
 But healthy vegetation reflects sunlight in the near infrared quite strongly.
 Enemy camouflage did not.
 Infrared film was a real breakthrough and made the air photo interpreter's job much easier.